SolidCaterpillar/SWEN225-Group-Project/README.md

 IMPORTANT:
 Recorder Violates package/module dependency as they have implemented packages from Domain which they shouldn't have and this shows up in UML.
-Also causes Errors in the game when replay functionality is used as its not finished or working properly.
+It also causes Errors in the game when replay functionality is used as its not finished or working properly.

 ## Game Display